 Q. How long will it take to get my request?

-A. The Scan & Deliver service will usually fulfil your scanning request within 24 hours.
+A. Due to an increase in requests following Coronavirus measures, the Scan & Deliver service will aim to fulfill your scanning request within 5 working days.
 Please note that this turnaround time does not account for weekends and any University holidays.

 Q. How long will my request stay on the PDF server?